SichangHe/CS304_group_project/project4_report.md

 once upon a time while brahmadatta was king of benares the bodhisatta came to life at the foot of the himalayas as a ...
 ```

+Levenshtein distance between ground truth and the result is 2.

 For the unsegmented typo text:

 ```